-Being content in any situation, especially rough seas in life requires having hope.
+Being content in any situation, especially while there are “rough seas” in life, requires having hope.
 What I choose to put my hope in will determine how content I will be.
 Do I put my hope in my success?
 My physical, emotional, or mental health?
 My career?
 My possessions?
 My marriage?
 Myself?
 My political leaders or party?
 My church?
-All these things…every one of them…will fail and disappoint me at some point.
+All these things—every one of them—will fail and disappoint me at some point.
 How sturdy a foundation is any of these things?
-If I lose my job, hit a rough patch with Susan, crash my car, wrench my back…my world is rocked.
+If I lose my job, hit a rough patch with Susan, crash my car, wrench my back, my world is rocked.
 How can I be content?

-Some don’t believe that there are absolute truths.
-I am not one.
-When things get tough, the solid rock of truth, like True North, is what I can stand on.
-With Susan, my marriage contentment is found in the truth that God created marriage for life, to make us one flesh, to have me love her as Christ loves me…unconditionally and eternally.
-Which brings me to THE SECRET to contentment…
+Some people don’t believe there are absolute truths.
+I am not one of them.
+When things get tough, the solid rock of truth, like true north, is what I can stand on.
+With Susan, my marriage contentment is found in the truth that God created marriage for life, to make us one flesh, to have me love her as Christ loves me—unconditionally and eternally.
+This brings me to THE SECRET to contentment…

 If I need to live in love, live by truth, and live with hope to be truly content, then I must know God and walk with God.
 Why?
 Because He is truth.
 He is love.
 He is hope.
 He is unchanging.